 And we can guarantee you won't be far from an open pub wherever the outdoors takes you!

 With short days and long nights, winter is the best time to look to the sky.
 On a clear night countless stars splash light across the deep, dark North York Moors sky.
-This is one of the best places in the country to see stars, because of the low light pollution levels and clear horizons.
+As an International Dark Sky Reserve, the North York Moors is one of the best places in the country to see stars, with low light pollution levels and clear horizons.

 Dalby Forest is one of three Dark Sky Discovery Sites in the North York Moors, Milky Way class, which means it has some of the darkest sites in the country and the Milky Way is visible to the naked eye.
 Find more ideas on where to go stargazing on the coast too.